 Moodle accounts are automatically generated for preregistered students.
-If you preregistered, you should receive an e-mail with a specific username and password.
+If you preregistered, you can log into Smith Moodle using your home school credentials.

-Students who are adding courses at the beginning of the semester and need immediate access to course materials in Moodle should visit the Smith registrar's office as soon as possible to process a temporary registration in the course.
-Once your temporary registration has been processed, you will receive an e-mail notifying you of your password and access to your Moodle account will be available the next day.
-Students must then be sure to register at their home institution.
+Students who are adding courses at the beginning of the semester and need immediate access to course materials in Moodle should visit the Smith registrar's office to process a temporary registration in the course.
+Once your temporary registration has been processed, you will receive an email confirming access to the Moodle course using your home school credentials.
+Students must then be sure to officially register through their home institutions.

 Smith classes are rarely canceled because of poor weather conditions.
 Students may consult the Smith College Information Line (585-4636) for current information on delayed college openings, early closings or other events.